 The biggest problem was getting the neural nerve endings to respond properly when he moved forward or backward and side-to-side.
-Sitting down or standing wasn’t much of a problem, and neither was laying down to sleep or getting up.
+Sitting down or standing wasn’t much of a problem, and neither was lying down to sleep or getting up.

-Both Dr. Lambert, and Stevie’s physical therapist, Mrs. Arlene Robertson, told Baker and Stevie the same thing.
+Both Dr. Lambert, and Stevie’s physical therapist, Mrs. Arlene Robertson told Baker and Stevie the same thing.

 “It’s quite all right to detach the micro-wiring from the leg.
 Especially in the beginning so it doesn’t feel so cumbersome or awkward.”

-Stevie refused other than taking showers.
+Stevie refused removing it other than taking showers.

 “The way I see it, mom, the only way I’ll ever get the hang of it, is to just keep it on and use it as normally as I can.
-Other than taking it off to shower or clean the sweat build up to keep my thigh clean, I’m wearing it all time.”
+Other than taking it off to shower or clean the sweat build up to keep my thigh clean, I’m wearing it all the time.”

 Of course, Baker wasn’t always close by him as she still had a job to do.
 She also has a relationship she had yet to explain to Stevie.
 A full, to half-time relationship with Ed Manning.